aacc1on/ansible_Deploy/README.md

 # Ansible Deploy

-An Ansible automation project for deploying a Node.js quiz application with user management across multiple servers.
+An Ansible automation project for deploying a Node.js quiz application with user management across multiple servers using GitHub Actions and Secrets.

 ## 📋 Overview

 This project automates the deployment of:
-- **Server1**: User management server with SSH key deployment
+- **Server1 (homework)**: User management server with SSH key deployment
-- **Server2**: Node.js application server with Nginx reverse proxy
+- **Server2 (github)**: Node.js application server with Nginx reverse proxy

 ## 🏗️ Architecture